top of page

 As with other sections of the Inner Ring Road, Glasgow Corporation intended that the South and East Flanks be built within the already approved Comprehensive Development Areas (CDAs).
 This provided an opportunity for the road’s designers to locate it within areas earmarked for clearance and redevelopment, reducing property acquisition costs and avoiding interactions with existing streets.
 With plans for extensive CDAs at Townhead, Glasgow Cross, Gallowgate and Hutchesontown it was relatively straightforward to find the space necessary for an urban motorway.

 Plans for the Inner Ring Road were approved by the Corporation in 1963.
-In November of that year it was determined that priority should be given to the completion of the North and West Flanks as they offered the most immediate relief to traffic congestion and better suited the CDA programmes at Anderston, Cowcaddens and Townhead.
-Completion of the South and East Flanks would follow with completion planned by 1975.
+In November of that year it was determined that priority should be given to the completion of the north and west Flanks as they offered the most immediate relief to traffic congestion and better suited the CDA programmes at Anderston, Cowcaddens and Townhead.
+Completion of the South and East Flanks would follow with construction initially planned by 1975.
 In 1965 it was estimated that the total cost of the works would be £20 million, equivalent to around £320 million in 2023.

 Artist's impression of the south flank of the Inner Ring Road at Laurieston from 'A Highway Plan for Glasgow', published in 1965.
-Tis elevated section of motorway was designed to "provide many new and exciting glimpses of the city skyline".
+This elevated section of motorway was expected to "provide many new and exciting glimpses of the city skyline".

 It was proposed that the east flank be positioned parallel to Castle Street and High Street, interchanging with the North Flank, Monkland Motorway and Springburn Expressway at Townhead.
 Initially the road would be placed in cutting, passing below Cathedral Street and to the west of the Cathedral.
 South of Duke Street the road was to have passed immediately west of the High Street Goods Stations, east of Glasgow Cross and south through Glasgow Green.
 This section would have been completely elevated.
-After crossing the River Clyde near the Tidal Weir, the route would have become the south flank, crossing the A74 at Ballater Street, followed by Eglinton Street and the railway emerging from Central Station.
+After crossing the River Clyde near the tidal weir, the route would have become the south flank, crossing Ballater Street, Eglinton Street and the railway emerging from Central Station.
 Positioned between Wallace Street and Cook Street, it would have interchanged with the west flank at the southern end of the Kingston Bridge.
 Several intermediate junctions were proposed and can be seen on the plan above.
-The south flank would have been elevated along its entire length.
+The south flank would have been elevated along its entire length, similar to the Woodside Section of the north flank.

 Glasgow Corporation's plans for a new Cathedral Precinct led to proposals for a section of the east flank to be placed in a tunnel.
 This model dates from around 1970 and shows the motorway passing to the west of the Barony Church.